OpenLightingProject/ola/plugins/artnet/README.md

 `use_limited_broadcast = [true|false]`
 When broadcasting, use the limited broadcast address `255.255.255.255` rather than the subnet directed broadcast address.
 Some devices which don't follow the ArtNet spec require this.
+This only affects ArtDMX packets.

 `use_loopback = [true|false]`
 Enable use of the loopback device.